Compensation Tables For Personal Injury Claims

 - Junction control

 You would only be able to claim compensation if you weren’t at fault for your injuries.
-For example, if you were injured because a pothole wasn’t fixed (despite the council’s knowledge of it) and you crashed, you could claim.
-If someone else wasn’t driving with standard care and skill and caused your injuries, you could claim.
+For example, if someone else wasn’t driving with standard care and skill and caused your injuries, you could claim.

 Although the nature of injuries caused by car accidents isn’t detailed, we have created a car injury compensation table below.
 It includes some injuries you could suffer in a car accident.
-The figures provided come from the JCG.
+The figures provided come from the JCG, except for the first row and the last two rows.
+The last two rows were taken from the Whiplash Injury Regulations 2021.

 A List Of Compensation Payouts For Brain And Head Injury Claims